Global leaders, celebrities honour Chavez at funeral

 Two recent opinion polls gave Maduro a strong lead over Capriles, and Western investors and foreign diplomats are factoring in a probable win for Maduro and a continuation of "Chavista" policies, at least in the short term.

-(Additional reporting by Andrew Cawthorne, Deisy Buitrago, Marianna Parraga, Pablo Garibian, Simon Gardner and Girish Gupta in Caracas, Rosa Tania Valdés in Havana and Carlos Quiroga in La Paz; editing by Jackie Frank)
+(Additional reporting by Andrew Cawthorne, Deisy Buitrago, Marianna Parraga, Pablo Garibian, Simon Gardner and Girish Gupta in Caracas, Rosa Tania Valdés in Havana and Carlos Quiroga in La Paz; Editing by Kieran Murray and Todd Eastham)